wazo-platform/wazo-phoned/README.md

 [![Build Status](https://jenkins.wazo.community/buildStatus/icon?job=wazo-phoned)](https://jenkins.wazo.community/job/wazo-phoned)

-wazo-phoned is a service to authenticate phone to allow lookup on wazo-dird with a phone using a simple REST API.
+wazo-phoned is a service to handle phone-related services using a simple REST API.
+Examples of services are directory lookup using wazo-dird and the handling of BLFs.

 ## Translations